kwabe007/web-application-template/frontend/README.md

 ## Available Scripts

+The first time you want to run the application you need to install the dependencies by running:

+### `npm install`

-In the project directory, you can run:
+You only need to run the above command again if you add a new dependency.
+You can then run:

 ### `npm start`

-Runs the app in the development mode.<br />
+Which runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />